Adam Marriott: King's Lynn Town

 Marriott signed for Southern League Premier Central side King's Lynn Town on 9 October 2018.
 Despite only joining the Norfolk club in October, Marriott went on to secure the Southern Premier Central League Golden Boot by scoring 24 league goals for The Linnets, which helped them finish as league runners up and qualify for the end of season playoffs.
 Marriott's goalscoring form continued in the playoffs with two goals in the Central Premier Final victory over Alvechurch.
 He then netted a late equalizer from the penalty spot in the Super Play Off against Warrington Town which took the game to extra time.
 King's Lynn went on to win that game and secure promotion to National League North.

 Despite King's Lynn being tipped to struggle in National League North, they sat top of the division at Christmas.
 Marriott's goalscoring form had seen him hit 21 league goals in the opening 20 games.
 His goal against Gateshead on 30 November 2019 was his 50th for King's Lynn Town, in just 61 games.
 The Linnets won the title and a second successive promotion on points per game following the curtailment of the season due to the COVID-19 pandemic.
 Marriott finished his Linnets career in April 2021 with 66 goals in 99 games.

 Eastleigh

 Marriott joined Eastleigh on 9 April 2021 on a permanent transfer until the end of the season.
 His first goal for the club came on 24 April 2021, with the only goal in a 1–0 victory over automatic promotion hopefuls Sutton United, helping Eastleigh's own play-off chances.

 Barnet

 Marriott signed for Barnet in July 2021.
-He scored 20 goals in the 2021-22 season, winning the Barnet F.C.
+He scored 20 goals in the 2021–22 season, winning the Barnet F.C.
 Player of the Season award in May 2022.
 Despite this, Marriott turned down a new contract and left the club.

 Bromley

 On 14 June 2022, following his release from Barnet, Marriott signed for National League rivals Bromley.

+In February 2024, he returned to Boston United on an initial one-month loan deal.

+Boston United

+Following Boston United's promotion to the National League, Marriott returned on a permanent basis in June 2024.

+King's Lynn Town

+On 12 June 2025, Marriott returned to National League North side King's Lynn Town.